vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 * The *ColBERT* model is trained the instructions from the [ColBERT repository](https://github.com/stanford-futuredata/ColBERT) using the MS Marco Passage training set.
 The *bert-base-uncased* is replaced with the *MiniLM-L6*.
 The model was trained using cosine similarity (innerproduct as the vectors are unit length normalized).
-* The dimensionality of the token tensor is reduced from 384 (hidden dim) to 32 dimensions by a linear layer.
+* The dimensionality of the token tensor is reduced from 384 (MiniLM hidden dimensionality) to 32 dimensions by a linear layer.
-* GPU powered indexing routine in the mentioned *ColBERT repository* to obtain the document tensor representation.
+* A GPU powered indexing routine from the mentioned *ColBERT repository* was used to obtain the ColBERT passage representation.

 -------------------